Knowledge Centre

 The finance department is the engine room of every organisation.
 It’s where money is tracked, decisions are informed, and compliance is managed.
 Without it, no business survives.

 A typical finance department ranges from day-to-day transaction processing (bookkeeping) to high-level strategy (the CFO).
-Each role builds on the other — accurate data at the bottom, informed decisions at the top.
+Each role builds on the other, remember that accurate data at the bottom, informs decisions at the top.

 CIBA has mapped this structure clearly: